 R22 refrigerant is an HCFC (or hydrochlorofluorocarbon) that depletes the ozone layer.
 It was once the standard refrigerant for residential units for many years but is being phased out as part of an international agreement.
 Even though you are not required to replace your unit, obtaining replacement R22 for servicing will become more difficult as it is phased out and it’s costly.
 Considering the age of most R22 air conditioners, your best bet is to replace it with the environmentally friendly alternative.
 Not sure if you should repair or replace your old R22 AC unit…check out this article.

 Speaking of age, not everything improves!
-After ten or fifteen years, keeping an air conditioner just doesn’t make sense.
+After ten or fifteen years, keeping an air conditioner that’s starting to need lots of repairs…may not make sense.
 Even if you’ve managed to keep it well-maintained, the drop off in performance means you’ll be spending way more to keep your home comfortable.
 It might cost you up front, but upgrading to a new unit (with a higher efficiency) will save you in the long run.

 If you’re seeing signs that you may need to replace your unit or have questions about the age of your air conditioner, call M.E.
 Flow, your Northern Virginia air conditioning contractor, at 703-250-3569 today!
 M.E.
 Flow offers FREE estimate for replacing your AC system.
-We have office locations in Alexandria, Winchester and Leesburg Virginia.
+We have office locations in Alexandria and Leesburg.
+We provide service to all of Northern Virginia from Winchester to Woodbridge!